Parking on our estates

 What happens if I park without a permit

-If you park on one of our estates with parking controls and you do not have a valid permit, you will get a parking fine and your vehicle could be clamped and towed away.
+If you park on one of our estates with parking controls and you do not have a valid permit, you may get a parking fine.

 If you have a blue badge you must also apply for a valid parking permit from us when parking on our estates.